Rhode Island

 If your ride is late:

-• More than one hour after calling MTM to schedule a return ride, if a return ride was not scheduled during the original request
+• Have waited more than 45 minutes after calling MTM to schedule a return ride, if a return ride was not scheduled during the original request.